Neoanarika/Implementing-the-PowerSign-and-AddSign-rule/README.md

 # NASoptimser

-Implementing the update rule found in Neural Optimizer search with Reinforcement learning
+Implementing the update learning rule found in Neural Optimizer search with Reinforcement learning.